How software developer Lucas Traba turned tabs into agile app workflows.

 Having experienced so much disappointment in a field with much potential, I installed it, and prepared to see yet another product fail to meet my needs, but boy was I wrong.

 Wavebox allowed me to add ANY website.
 That meant all my job tabs were there.
-It smartly put things to sleep, and switched extensions on and off depending on my Cookie Profile (a life-saver for a web developer).
+It smartly put things to sleep, and switched extensions on and off depending on my Cookie Container (a life-saver for a web developer).
 I organized all my productivity apps, my job suit of tabs, and my personal accounts, set up what should sleep and what should be awake, closed all the desktop apps I had open (and some I even uninstalled, much to the relief of my desktop), and BAM!
 Everything was contained in a little-yet-very-convenient box, that I could lock, or close, or keep open at any time without my computer's fans deafening me while I worked.

 And when tabs were introduced later, I thought to myself, why keep other browsers open for development if I can just open a new window that runs on Chromium, out of a template I set as an app in the main Wavebox window, and just save as bookmarks different URLs of the local copy of the website I work on, and get rid of them once I have no need for them?
 And thus, I got rid of the rest of the memory hogs I kept open on a regular basis, bookmarks, duplicated extensions, and browsers.